Sondra94534/Sondra94534/README.md

 👀 I’m interested in how data science can save lives and improve the quality of life for everyone.

-🌱 I’m currently learning about blockchain technology, virtual reality, and augmented reality.
+🌱 I’m currently learning about blockchain technology and artificial intelligence.

 💞️ I’m looking to collaborate on information technology, programming, artifical intelligence, and machine learning.